Tuesday, March 10, 2026

 Around the same time, Wood and the Hornets made several moves of their own.
 The school announced a multimillion-dollar stadium renovation project to get the capacity up to 25,000, as well as a partnership for the men’s and women’s basketball programs to play conference home games in Golden 1 Center, home of the Sacramento Kings, if the program was elevated to the FBS level.

 Sacramento State has also made several flashy hires along the way: The men’s basketball program is led by former NBA star Mike Bibby; Shaquille O’Neal serves as a “voluntary” GM.
-Last year’s football program, led by Alonzo Carter, featured several well-known FBS football players, including quarterback Jaden Rashada.
+Last year’s football program featured several well-known FBS football players, including quarterback Jaden Rashada.
+After the 2025 season concluded, the Hornets hired Alonzo Carter to lead the program.

 The road hasn’t been easy.
-The Hornets failed to secure an FBS invitation in Fall 2024, which is a requirement to jump from the FCS to FBS level.
+The Hornets failed to secure an FBS invitation in fall 2024.
 In 2025, they decided to apply to make the jump on their own to become an FBS independent.
 Also last year, the program also made the move from the Big Sky to the Big West, which does not sponsor football.
-The NCAA rejected the bid to become an FBS independent, however.
+The NCAA rejected the bid to become an FBS independent.
 But the Hornets didn’t give up.

 It’s never been more expensive to succeed at the FBS level.
 The program has already opted into revenue-sharing, and is expected to continue that in the MAC—though it’s unclear if Sacramento State will offer the full revenue-sharing amount.
 In addition, the NIL opportunities offered by the Sac-12 group were contingent upon a Pac-12 invitation, so they may not materialize.
 However, a source told FOS the school was confident in its current NIL position.